ShotaOchi/sdlr/README.md

 ## Examples

 ### Audio
-We can use an R6 class SDLaudio to play audio.
+You can use an R6 class SDLaudio to play audio.
 ```r
 library(sdlr)
 path <- system.file("extdata", "train-whistle.wav", package = "sdlr")